 Changes to the Employee Business Expense Deduction

-The Tax Cuts and Jobs Act (TCJA) passed late in 2017, changed many tax rules for everyday Americans.
-One of the major changes impacting individuals is the elimination of the employee business expense deduction.
+The Tax Cuts and Jobs Act (TCJA) passed in 2017 changed many tax rules for working Americans.
+A major changes was the elimination of the employee business expense deduction.

 Under the old tax rules, employees could deduct ordinary and necessary work-related expenses that their employers didn’t reimburse, including: